98548J/98548J.github.io/docs/engineering/2023-09-07-CatapultConstruction.md

 {: .design}
 # Develop Solution

 We had a small meeting to discuss which concept to use.
-We ultimately decided on a catapult due to its therorized accuracy and ability to score points quickly.
+We ultimately decided on a catapult due to its theorized accuracy and ability to score points quickly.
 Additionally, it should be a relatively simple mechanism to design and build.

 {: .decision}
 We will be designing and building a catapult.